 Alternatively, grounding techniques can be extremely creative and customized.
 I’ve had the opportunity to use a stress-reducing grounding technique—let’s call it The Halo.
 Just imagine a glowing beam of light (e.g., a halo) over your head: close your eyes and slowly imagine it moving down your body all the way to your feet.
 Bring the halo back up your body and over your head again.
 This seems to alleviate any tension throughout the body.

 Tip #5: Pamper yourself.

-When was the last time you’ve taken yourself out on a date?
-(And no you aren’t really alone.)
-Hanging out with yourself by doing something that brings out the joy in you might be the self-care you, your mind, your spirit, your body, and soul needs.
-Pampering yourself is telling all entities of your body that it’s time to relax, let go of what’s been bothering you and saying yes to just being.
+When is the last time you took yourself out on a date (and no, you aren’t really alone)?
+Hanging out with yourself by doing something that brings out the joy in you might be the self-care you, your mind, your spirit, your body, and soul need.
+Pampering yourself is telling all entities of your body that it’s time to relax, let go of what’s been bothering you, and saying yes to just being.
 Be intentional though!
 Don’t attend a birthday party because it was scheduled in the calendar and call that pampering yourself, that doesn’t count!
-Take a mental health day, call an old friend who brings you up, take yourself out on a date, and see your favorite movie with a favorite drink, see stand-up comedy, give back to others, etc. There’s so much you can do to bring inner joy out, even when stress seems to be the main subject of your day.
+Take a mental health day, call an old friend who lifts you up, take yourself out on a date, and see your favorite movie with a favorite drink, see stand-up comedy, give back to others, etc. There’s so much you can do to bring inner joy out, even when stress seems to be the main subject of your day.

 Jacob Kountz is a Marriage and Family Therapist Trainee and Clinic Manager of a CSU in California.
 He has experience in family therapy training, parent-child relationships, couple therapy, and social skills for highly anxious clients, depressed clients, and disconnection between family members.
 Additionally, he runs a mental health blog.